-Wheel spacers are popular aftermarket modifications for cars, trucks, and SUVs, used to alter the positioning of a vehicle’s wheels.
-These simple yet effective components can significantly impact a vehicle’s handling, stance, and appearance.
-In this article, we’ll explore what wheel spacers like A Premium wheel spacer are, their advantages, considerations when using them, and tips for installation.
+Wheel spacers are popular aftermarket modifications for cars, trucks, and SUVs, used to alter the positioning of a vehicle's wheels.
+These simple yet effective components can significantly impact a vehicle's handling, stance, and appearance.
+In this article, we’ll explore what wheel spacers like

 A wheel spacer is a disk-shaped component installed between the wheel hub and the wheel itself.
 Typically made of aluminum or steel, wheel spacers are designed to push the wheel outward, increasing the distance between the hub and the wheel's mounting surface.
 Spacers come in various thicknesses, ranging from a few millimeters to several inches, allowing for precise adjustments.